Stuycs-K/final-project-3-zhengg-zengj/PRESENTATION.md

 # MD5

 ## Background of MD5
-MD5, known as Message-Digest 5, is a hash algorithm created in 1991 by Ronald Rivest as an extension to its predecessor, MD4.
+MD5, known as Message-Digest 5, is a hash algorithm created in 1991 by Ronald Rivest as an extension to its predecessor, MD4, which was known to be insecure.

 Like the majority of hash function, MD5, is a one way encryption method used for authenticating digital signatures via checksums.
-The hash cannot be reversed, but the same input would always result in the same hash.
-However, MD5 is no longer consider a cryptographic hash as it is vulnerable to hash collisions -- where two strings have the same hash value.
+The generated hash cannot be reversed and a small change to the input would change the enter hash, but the same input would always result in the same hash.
+However, by 2005, cryptographers, researchers, and even Rivest himself concluded that MD5 was no longer consider a cryptographic hash as it is vulnerable to hash collisions -- where two inputs would output the same hash value.

-## How it works
-MD5 uses a mathematical algorithm to process the string.
+## What Makes MD5 so vulnerable?
+The main contributing factor is the design of the algorithm.
+MD5 produces a 128-bit hash, which means there's approximately 2^128 different hashes that can be generated; this value can be lowered to approximately 2^64 with a birthday attack where the probability of finding a hash collision increases as the number of hashes generated also increases (assuming that all hashes have the same probability to be generated).

+We can demonstrate these attacks using a tool called HashClash
+# Identical-prefix Collision Attack/ Classical Condition Attack

+# Chosen-prefix Collision Attack

 ### Padding/Appending Length
 The hash algorithm first splits the message into 512-bit chunks -- it needs to make sure that each chunk is divisible by 512.
 If the message is already divisible by 512, the padding portion would be skipped.
 The padding operates by appending a singular 1 bit to the chunk and fills the rest with 0s until the chunk is 448 bits long.
 Then, it appends a 64 bit value with the size of the original message.